MonikaFeigler/KBC_DataFlowTemplates/keboola-thoughtspot-gaa/v0/README.md

 ### ORCH: [IN-THOUGHTSPOT-GAA] Orchestration: BDM Creation

 This orchestration includes Extractor and one transformation which prepare data for BDM model.

+### WR: [OUT-THOUGHTSPOT-GAA-BIGQUERY] Writer OR WR: [OUT-THOUGHTSPOT-GAA-SNOWFLAKE] Writer

+Writer load data into a Google BigQuery or Snowflake database.

+### ORCH: [OUT-THOUGHTSPOT-GAA-BIGQUERY] Orchestration: BDM Usage OR [OUT-THOUGHTSPOT-GAA-SNOWFLAKE] Orchestration: BDM Usage

+This orchestration use writer to load created BDM to Google BigQuery or Snowflake database.

 ## Business Data Model